tjjlemaire/PySONIC/README.md

 pip install -e .
 ```

-That's it.
 All package dependencies (numpy, scipy, ...) should be installed automatically.

 # Usage